 Avoid Drive-Thru Car Washes

 Avoid charity car washes—period.
-They use the same cloths and towels and buckets on car after car after car.
+They use the same clothes, towels, and buckets on car after car after car.
 This will lead to scratched paint.
 Further, they have no real investment in the appearance of your car; they’re just trying to wash as many cars as possible in one day.

 A Monthly Regimen Works Wonders

-While we’re on that subject, another way to save money is to look into a refinance car loan through services like RoadLoans to see if you can get a better interest rate or more favorable loan terms.
+While we’re on that subject, another way to save money is to look into refinancing your car loan to see if you can get a better interest rate or more favorable loan terms.

 No Hot Dogs Allowed